 Another problem was an overuse of translations within the text.
 I would have preferred the use of italics on Hebrew transliterated phrases with a complete glossary at the end of the book.
 This would have contributed to a better flow of the text.
 An alternative to that would have been reserving the page footnotes for the language explanations, and then consolidating the rest of the footnotes as endnotes in the appendix.
 I may be overreacting to this, but the prose felt so smooth otherwise, it seemed a shame to trip it up with all those little speed bumps.

 Finally, there were a few loose ends that Fishman didn’t clear up, that left me wondering what was going on with the people involved.
 Mind you, I’ve been living in Israel for nearly 40 years, and I know that sometimes Israelis simply do very incomprehensible things for no good reason whatsoever.
 Still, I personally would have tried to make some sense out of their actions, even if it was only conjecture and projection on my own part.

 Despite these problems, I must repeat that I did enjoy this book overall.
 I believe Fishman is a very talented writer, and after reading this, I’m hoping that she’ll venture into fiction in the future, since her writing style would lend nicely to a humorous book about an ex-pat living in Israel.
 For all this, I think I’ll recommend it, with just a few reservations, and give it three and a half stars out of five.

-“Chutzpah & High Heels” by Jessica Fishman is available from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+“Chutzpah & High Heels” by Jessica Fishman is available (via these affiliate links) from Amazon US, Amazon UK, Amazon CA, Kobo Books (USA, Canada & Australia), iTunes (iBook), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank the author for sending me a copy of this novel in exchange for a fair review.